 d.
 Iron Supplements

-Since heavy bleeding often causes anemia, iron supplements improve hemoglobin levels and reduce fatigue.
+Since heavy bleeding can lead to anemia and fatigue, iron supplements are often prescribed to improve hemoglobin levels and restore energy.

 a.
 Endometrial Ablation

-This procedure removes or destroys the uterine lining.
-Consequently, menstrual flow becomes lighter or may stop completely.
+This procedure removes or destroys the uterine lining, which significantly reduces menstrual flow and, in some cases, may stop periods completely.

 b.
 Uterine Artery Embolization (UAE)